MDRCNY/Sequences_to_Success/how_to_use_this_repository.md

 # How to Use This Repository
 This repository contains three R Markdown modules and a folder of synthetic data files.
-The modules are designed to be run in order, and each one builds on the previous, but experienced users may find it useful to jump directly to a specific module.
+The modules are designed to be run in order, and each builds on the previous one, but experienced users may find it useful to jump directly to a specific module.

 ### Getting the Files
 **If you are familiar with GitHub**, you can clone this repository to your local machine using: